Migrating from Tokyo 1 to Tokyo 2

-After you have created your new Linode and completed the clone, you may need to update your new Linode’s network configuration.
+After you have completed the clone, you may need to update your new Linode’s network configuration to work properly with its new IP addresses.
 After making sure that your new Tokyo 2 servers all work as expected, update your DNS records.
+Consider updating your domain’s TTL before you update your DNS records.

-NoteIf you clone your Tokyo 1 Linodes to Tokyo 2, your Tokyo 1 Linodes will remain running and active on your account by default.
+CautionIf you clone your Tokyo 1 Linodes to Tokyo 2, your Tokyo 1 Linodes will remain running and active on your account by default.
 To prevent double-billing, remove the original Tokyo 1 Linodes after you have finished your clones.
-The three-month credit that will be applied to your account will cover the costs for your extra servers during this transition period.
-This credit will not cover future costs if you do not delete your Tokyo 1 Linodes.

 Option 3: Migrate when Scheduled